Camilla-sw/Capstone/README.md

-## Predicting Outcomes of Rocket Launches
+## Predicting Outcomes of SpaceX Launches

 This research project aims to predict if the Falcon 9 first stage will land successfully.
 SpaceX's Falcon 9 rocket launches are advertised to save cost by 60% if SpaceX can reuse the first stage.
 Determining the outcome of the first stage lauch will be important for evaluating costs.